1908 Springfield race riot: Trial

 Despite such questions and pleas, in a courtroom "crowded to suffocation," the jury convicted James of the premeditated murder of Clergy Ballard.
 The jury reached its decision with greater "rapidity" than other such murder trials.
 The entire trial took three days.
 And despite being too young to receive the death penalty in Illinois, he was sentenced to hang.
-After the verdict was read, James, whose case was reported as being "hopeless from the start," said to the court:
+In the month leading up to his death, James maintained his silence.
+He read his Bible and refused to speak to reporters, only referring them to his prior statements.